QQBoxy/vite-reactts-eslint-prettier/README.md

 ## Installation

-Clone the repo and run `yarn install`
+Clone the repo and run `pnpm install`

 or Run command